TinkerTools/tinkerdoc/text/key/index.rst

 .. index:: X-AXIS

 X-AXIS [real]
    Sets the value of the a-axis length for a crystal unit cell, or, equivalently, the X-axis length for a periodic box.
-The length value in Angstroms is listed after the keyword.
+The length value in Angstroms is provided following the keyword.
 Equivalent to the A-AXIS keyword.

 .. index:: Y-AXIS

 Y-AXIS [real]
    Sets the value of the b-axis length for a crystal unit cell, or, equivalently, the Y-axis length for a periodic box.
-The length value in Angstroms is listed after the keyword.
+The length value in Angstroms is provided following the keyword.
 If the keyword is absent, the Y-axis length is set equal to the X-axis length.
 Equivalent to the B-AXIS keyword.

 .. index:: Z-AXIS

 Z-AXIS [real]
    Sets the value of the c-axis length for a crystal unit cell, or, equivalently, the Z-axis length for a periodic box.
-The length value in Angstroms is listed after the keyword.
+The length value in Angstroms is provided following the keyword.
 If the keyword is absent, the Z-axis length is set equal to the X-axis length.
 Equivalent to the C-AXIS keyword.